flashbackzoo/silverstripe-charts/docs/en/user-guide.md

 Charts get their data from a CVS which you upload when creating a chart.
 The CSV requires the following column headings:

-- Option: Used for labels
+- Label: Used for labels
-- Count: Used for totals
+- Value: Used for totals

 If your CSV includes other columns, that's fine, they will just be ignored.